The Rapture

 When does it happen?

 Matthew chapter 24 explains the series of events leading up to the second coming of Christ in chronological order.
 Nowhere is a rapture of the church mentioned before or during the Great Tribulation (between verses 9 to 21).
 Jesus mentions to His disciples (which includes His disciples today) that “they shall deliver you up to be afflicted” (Matthew 24:9).
 Throughout Bible history, God’s people have always been saved through tribulation, not from it.
 Noah and his family were saved through the judgment by water (Genesis 7:7).
 They were not raptured from the floodwaters on earth.
-God saved Israel through the plagues poured on Egypt (1 Samuel 10:18).
+God saved Israel through the last seven plagues poured on Egypt (1 Samuel 10:18).
 Israel was not raptured from the plagues.
-The rapture occurs after the Great Tribulation and is part of the second coming of Christ (Matthew 24:29-31).
+The rapture occurs after the Great Tribulation and takes place during the second coming of Christ (Matthew 24:29-31).
 Jesus will come “in a shout” and with the “voice of an archangel” (1 Thessalonians 4:15-17).
 Neither of these descriptions align with a “secret” rapture that is widely taught today.
-There is only one second coming (Acts 2:20).

 Remaining alert

-Walking with God and doing His will was never a popular practice in this world, even amongst those who claimed to be His people.
-During Jesus’ ministry on earth, the Jews and the religious leaders proved this to be true.
+Walking with God and doing His will was never a popular practice in this world, even amongst those who professed to be His people.
+During Jesus’ ministry on earth, the religious leaders' attitude proved this to be true.
 It is no different today.